juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Data Augmentation
-Because we are working with small sets of data we need to create synthetic data, we are going to do the following transformations for each image in our dataset to get almost 10x times more data.
+Because we are working with small sets of data we need to create synthetic data, we are going to do the following transformations for each mouth image in our dataset to get almost 10x times more data.

 * Mirroring of mouths
 For each image we are going to create a mirrored clone, this will give us 2x the data.